-On March 22, 2002, ITA announced its final determinations in the Canadian softwood lumber investigation, finding that Canadian producers and exporters of softwood lumber have both benefitted from countervailable subsidies and have sold their products in the United States at below fair market value.
+On May 22, 2002, ITA announced its final determinations in the Canadian softwood lumber investigation, finding that Canadian producers and exporters of softwood lumber have both benefitted from countervailable subsidies and have sold their products in the United States at below fair market value.
 The provinces of New Brunswick, Nova Scotia, Prince Edward Island, and Newfoundland were excluded from the countervailing duty investigation, as were certain Canadian companies.
 The final subsidies margin assessed was 19.34%, and an average antidumping margin of 9.67% was assessed.
+These investigations are currently being challenged in the WTO.